Refund monies collected from Appiatse explosion victims - GHS directs

 The Western Regional Directorate of the Ghana Health Service (GHS) has directed health facilities that are demanding monies from Appiatse accident victims for treatment to stop.

-The Service has also asked health facilities to refund the expenditure that had been incurred by families of the explosion victims and includes them in the bills being coalated for reimbursement.
+The Service has also asked health facilities to refund the expenditure that had been incurred by families of the explosion victims and include them in the bills being coalated for reimbursement.

 However, some media reports suggested that some health facilities in the Western Region were charging monies from the explosion victims before treatment.